Skip to main content

 Sample Response

-Dear [recipients name],
+Dear [recipient's name],

-Thank you for the job offer for the [title of the position] with [company name].
+Thank you for the job offer for the [position title] with [company].
 While I enjoyed your team's interview process and professionalism, I will not be accepting the position.
-After carefully evaluating this job, I have decided that it does not align with my career goals [add your reason for declining the job offer].
+After carefully evaluating this job, I have decided that it does not align with my career goals [add reason for declining the offer].
+I want to express my gratitude for the job offer and my regrets that it didn't work out at this time.

 With gratitude,